open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/manual.md

 <!-- prettier-ignore-end -->

-For debugging and local development purpose, the following example exports telemetry to the console.
+For debugging and local development purposes, the following example exports telemetry to the console.
 After you have finished setting up manual instrumentation, you need to configure an appropriate exporter to [export the app's telemetry data](/docs/instrumentation/js/exporters/) to one or